Broccoli Nine Star Perennial is delicious but looks almost too beautiful to eat!

 Most of the varieties I grow are early or second early cultivars, which need a shorter growing season than maincrops, so tend to bulk up faster.
 This means that they're early enough to have a really good crop underneath them before blight strikes here - often in late June in most years.
 There are quite enough different variety for anyone's needs.
 Some are waxy, some floury, some salad potatoes or unusually-coloured ones.
 I like to use different types for different culinary purposes, enjoying the variety.
 I'd get bored with the same one for everything - variety is the spice....etc.

 Apparently the Phureja potatoes, from which Mayan Gold is descended, do not have a proper dormant period, being more adapted to growing conditions in the Caribbean!
 Which definitely explains why dear old MG enjoys itself thoroughly in the tunnel.
 It's just flowering now - and it always looks so beautiful!
 The other advantage of not being day-length sensitive is that it's quite happy to grow at any time of year - so I often use it for growing Christmas new potatoes, planting it at the end of August or beginning of September.
 It's one I wouldn't want to be without!.......But then......there's so many others too - like the deliciously healthy, purple-fleshed, high-anthocyanin varieties.
-I've got several different varieties of those now - the first of which - Truffe de Chine I obtained in Harrods Food Hall in Knightstbridge well over 30 years ago and which started an undending passion for them!
-I can just never resist anything different - so it's absolutely impossible to just pick just one favourite!!
+I've got several different varieties of those now - the first of which - Truffe de Chine or Vitelotte, as it's also known, I obtained in Harrods Food Hall in Knightstbridge well over 30 years ago and was the one which started an undending passion for them!
+I can just never resist anything different - so it's absolutely impossible to just pick just one favourite!

 The potatoes in pots which I start off at the conventional time of mid-March are planted out when they're about 6ins. high.
 I water them in after planting and then mulch them thickly with grass clippings, keeping the mulch 3 or 4 inches or 10cm away from the base of the stems to avoid rotting.
 Then I water again immediately, otherwise the strong vapour given off by the nitrogen in the freshly cut grass clippings can burn the stems and leaves.
 This is really important whatever crop you are using a grass mulch on.
 Always water immediately - even if the ground was already moist beforehand.
 A lot of 'experts' forget to tell you this - then you wonder why your plants turn yellow and the leaves curl up - voice of experience!
 Doing this also 'seals' the grass mulch into a mat quite nicely, sort of knitting it together, which helps to keep moisture in, cutting down on watering, and also keeps the weeds down.
 After a few days it goes brown and looks very neat and tidy.
 It's also a very handy take-away nest material for blackbirds - yesterday I surprised a blackbird in a potato bed - it flew off with a huge beak full of mulch - at a distance it looked as if it was carrying a small hedgehog almost as big as itself - then I realised it was helping itself to ready chopped, nicely dried grass bedding!
 Delighted to be of service in return for the pest control and the lovely music!
 The gratitude won't extend to free raspberries however!!
 There's plenty of berries planted exclusively for them down in the woodland!